McGuffey Lane (Then)

 In 2001 McGuffey Lane organized the First Annual Zachariah's Red Eye Saloon Reunion featuring themselves and other acts that performed during the Zach's days.
 In 2002 they released all acoustic CD "Wood" which included popular concerts songs from the late 1970's but never previously released.
 In 2003 the Zachariah's Red Eye Saloon Reunion moved to Promo West Pavilion and has been held there (now Express LIVE!) every year since.
 Finally in 2006 after years of fighting with Atlantic over the rights to their first four albums recorded in the mid 1980's, Rhino Records released them in 2 albums sets.
 The first self-titled album and "Aqua Dreams" in one set and "Let the Hard Times Roll" and "Day by Day" in the second set.

 In 2010 McGuffey Lane released their 10th CD "10" on Lick Records which was co-founded by John Schwab.
 In 2011 "Bartender" from the "10" CD was released as a single.
 It reached #50 on the national country charts (Music Row Magazine).
-The 2017 Zachariah's Reunion was held Saturday January 28th to another sold out crowd.
 In June 2017 McGuffey Lane released their 11th and latest CD “Legend of the Red Eye” on Lick Records.
 In a review of “Legend of the Red Eye” Dave Culbertson writes: “If you like the “country” side of The Lane…you should love this one.
 It is an interesting mixture of originals and masterfully-done covers of some of the country and country-pop classics from a variety of artists…all well done…many times, better than the originals.”
 In November 2017 “Cowboys Like What Cowgirls Do” by Steve George Reis from the new “Legend of the Red Eye” was #1 on the Alternative Country Music chart.
-Check it out on N1M (numberonemusic.com).
-The 2018 Zachariah’s Red Eye Reunion will be held on Saturday January 27th at Express LIVE in downtown Columbus Ohio.
+The 2019 Zachariah’s Red Eye Reunion was held on Saturday January 26th at Express LIVE in downtown Columbus Ohio to another capacity crowd.

 McGuffey Lane's history mirrors one of the songs from their 2002 "Wood" album.
 "I've been up and down and all around my head in the clouds and my feet on the ground.
 Don't you worry baby don't you worry about me.
 Cause I've survived everything that comes and goes.
 I still know which way that old north wind blows.
 After all these years I'm "Runnin' Wild and Free".
 McGuffey Lane is still going strong with the three original surviving members (Steve George Reis, Terry Efaw and John Schwab) in the band.
 McGuffey Lane still performs 30+ concerts annually.
 The Journey Continues and "It's A Good Day".